Free — no credit card required

 State-Specific Protections

-California and Florida both have strict procedural requirements for HOA fines.
-We automatically detect your state and cite the exact statutes that apply to you — whether it's California's Davis-Stirling Act or Florida's Chapter 720.
+Every state has its own procedural rules for HOA fines.
+We automatically detect your state from your property address and cite the exact statutes that apply to you.

 Why Procedural Defects Void Your Fine